rfishermonteith/rfishermonteith.github.io/_posts/2024-01-13-intro-to-bootstrapping.md

 Specifically for the above:
 1. We can pick an appropriate hypothesis test, based on what we know about the distribution.
 This will allow us to calculate a p-value, and some confidence bounds.
 In some cases, this can be quite challenging (if either it's a complex distribution, an unknown distribution, or you don't know lots of stats) - see [this post]({% post_url 2024-01-13-ab-tests-with-bootstrapping %}) for more details.
 1. Depending on the model you're fitting, it may have a way to calculate confidence bounds on its coefficients directly (e.g. the Python `statsmodel` linear regression models have a [`conf_int` method](https://www.statsmodels.org/stable/generated/statsmodels.regression.linear_model.RegressionResults.conf_int.html), which will directly return confidence bounds.
-This is based on the Student's t-distribution.
-See [^2]).
+This is based on the Student's t-distribution[^2]).
 Sometimes though, there will either be no way to calculate these confidence bounds, or you may not know how to do it, or even implement it.
 1. If we know how this measure is distributed, we can estimate this by using some stats directly (but this only works if the distribution is "well behaved").

+[^2]: See [this post](https://medium.com/@jcatankard_76170/linear-regression-parameter-confidence-intervals-228f0be5ea82) by Josh Tankard for some sleuthing on the matter

 So, while there are sometimes approaches to solving these problems using some stats knowledge, sometimes we either can't, or don't know enough to know how.